Written By: Michael Boyko

 In sales, sports, and any other field, there are phenomenal people.
 What is a phenomenal person?
-If you are reading this, then you are a likely a phenomenal person.
+If you are reading this, then you are likely a phenomenal person.

 A phenomenal person is always moving forward.
 They will always be pushing to succeed in everything they do.
-They have strong drive, recognize complacency, and conquer it gracefully.
+They have a strong drive, recognize complacency, and conquer it gracefully.

 Life is better when seen through the eyes of a positive thinker.
 Be that positive thinker.
 Visualize what you want continually and it will be yours eventually.

 It’s like a tennis match between positive and negative thoughts.
-The ball is hit back and forth until eventually one side wins.
+The ball is hit back and forth until eventually, one side wins.
 Phenomenal people make sure the positive side always wins.

-A wise person once said, “When you are not practicing remember that somewhere someone is practicing, and when you meet them they will win.”
+A wise person once said, “When you are not practicing, remember that somewhere someone is practicing, and when you meet them, they will win.”

 First, you must understand that practicing is not what really matters.
 It’s what you put into the practice that counts.
 Practice with an unrivaled drive.
 Phenomenal top performers put their heart and soul into practice.

 In order to be phenomenal at anything, you must first practice.
 Practice takes patience.